-If you do not meet the holding period requirement:
+If you don't meet the holding period requirement:

-- The ordinary income that you should report in the year of the sale is the amount by which the fair market value of the stock at the time of purchase (or vesting, if later) exceeds the exercise price.
+- The ordinary income that you should report in the year of the sale is the amount by which the FMV of the stock at the time of purchase (or vesting, if later) exceeds the exercise price.
 Treat any additional gain or loss as capital gain or loss.

-If you meet the holding period requirement but the option exercise price is below the fair market value of the stock at the time the option was granted:
+If you meet the holding period requirement but the option exercise price is below the FMV of the stock at the time the option was granted:

-- You report as ordinary income (wages) on line 7 of Form 1040, U.S. Individual Income Tax Return, the lesser of (1) the amount by which the stock’s fair market value on the date of grant exceeds the option price or (2) the amount by which the stock’s fair market value on the date of sale or other disposition exceeds the option price.
+- You report as ordinary income (wages) on line 7 of Form 1040, U.S. Individual Income Tax Return, the lesser of (1) the amount by which the stock's FMV on the date of grant exceeds the option price or (2) the amount by which the stock's FMV on the date of sale or other disposition exceeds the option price.
 Your employer should report the ordinary income to you as wages in box 1 of Form W-2, Wage and Tax Statement.
-If your employer (or former employer) does not provide you with a Form W-2, or if the Form W-2 does not include the income in box 1, you must still report the income as wages on line 7 of Form 1040 for the year of sale or other disposition.
+If your employer (or former employer) doesn't provide you with a Form W-2, or if the Form W-2 doesn't include the income in box 1, you must still report the income as wages on line 7 of Form 1040 for the year of sale or other disposition.

 - If your gain is more than the amount you report as ordinary income, the remainder is a capital gain reported on Schedule D (Form 1040) and, if required, on Form 8949.

-If you do not satisfy the holding period requirement and sell the stock for less than the amount you paid for it, your loss is a capital loss but you still may have ordinary income.
+If you don't satisfy the holding period requirement and sell the stock for less than the amount you paid for it, your loss is a capital loss but you still may have ordinary income.

 You should receive a Form 3922, Transfer of Stock Acquired Through an Employee Stock Purchase Plan Under Section 423(c), from your employer when the employer has recorded the first transfer of legal title of stock you acquired pursuant to your exercise of the option.
 This form will assist you in tracking your holding period and figuring your cost basis for the stock purchased through your qualifying plan.